mmmmaja/starfishDetection/reports/README.md

 >
 > Answer:

-We used pdb at one point and another point used gihub history to find that the optimizer accidentaly was changed to ADAM.
+We used pdb to debug and also used the GitHub version history to find that the optimizer was accidentally changed to Adam from SGD.
-Optimizer.step#SGD.step took the most CPU time in profiling of a total of 85.97% when profiling a two batches.
-The following slowest are all internal model function calls like aten::conv2d and we have to go very far down get to any code we have touched which is the dataloader.
-In general we found that the fasterrcnn_resnet50_fpn contrary to its name was really slow and when trying to run in with mps as gpu the runtime increased by orders of magnitude.
-I think that this is because some backend pytorch function aren't ported to mps yet which results in alot of moving data between cpu and gpu.
+Optimizer.step#SGD.step took the most CPU time in profiling of a total of 85.97% when profiling two batches.
+The next slowest are all internal model function calls like aten::conv2d, and we have to go very far down get to any code we have touched which is the dataloader.
+In general we found that the fasterrcnn_resnet50_fpn contrary to its name was really slow and when trying to run it with mps as the GPU the runtime increased by orders of magnitude.
+I think that this is because some backend PyTorch function aren't ported to mps yet, which results in a lot of moving data between CPU and GPU.

 ## Working in the cloud